Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Perturbation scenarios

 Substituting the above results into the solvability condition \eqref{solvability explicit}, we find the amplitude equation

 which generalises \eqref{solvability isotropic}.
 The trivial solution $\bU_1=\bzero$ exists for all $\chi$.
-For $\chi>8$ there is additionally a branch of steady rectilinear motion with magnitude
+For $\chi>8$ there are also spontaneous-motion states having magnitude

 and arbitrary direction.
-In unscaled notation, \eqref{bifurcation Pbulk} implies that for $\Pen>4+8\sqrt{\mathrm{Da}_b}+o(\sqrt{\mathrm{Da}_b})$ the particle can sustain steady rectilinear motion in an arbitrary direction with the speed having the local behaviour
+In unscaled notation, \eqref{bifurcation Pbulk} implies that for $\Pen>4+8\sqrt{\mathrm{Da}_b}+o(\sqrt{\mathrm{Da}_b})$ the particle can sustain steady rectilinear motion in an arbitrary direction with the speed having the local behavior

-The local bifurcation relations in the surface kinetics and bulk absorption scenarios are illustrated in Fig.~\ref{fig:reactions}.
-Note that bulk absorption `regularises' the pitchfork bifurcation, \textit{viz}., the speed initially grows from the bifurcation like $\sqrt{\Pen-4}$ as conventionally expected rather than linearly as it does in the canonical isotropic scenario.
-The fact that bulk absorption regularises the pitchfork bifurcation has already been noted in \cite{Farutin:21} based on a point-particle model where advection is discarded in the vicinity of the particle.
+The bifurcation relation \eqref{bifurcation Pbulk} is depicted in Fig.~\ref{fig:bulk}.
+As already noted in \cite{Farutin:21}, based on a point-particle model where advection is discarded in the vicinity of the particle, we find that bulk absorption `regularises' the pitchfork bifurcation, \textit{viz}., the speed initially grows away from the bifurcation like a square-root function rather than linearly as in the canonical isotropic scenario.
 Since our analysis is limited to weak bulk absorption, the regularisation we find does not fundamentally modify the structure of the weakly nonlinear analysis.
 In particular, the remote region remains essential and as a consequence the bifurcation still appears `singular' for $\sqrt{\mathrm{Da}_b}\ll\Pen-4\ll1$.
 Stronger bulk absorption would eliminate the remote region.